tooit/meteor-content-types/README.md

 A Meteor package for easily define application document types.
 The main goal of this package is to provide the [Drupal](http://www.drupal.org/)'s content type and display architecture in a Meteor way.

+If you're familiar with *"Sometimes you gotta run before you can walk."* by Tony Stark (Former CEO of Stark Industries), jump to: [Result of using this package](https://github.com/tooit/meteor-content-types/blob/master/README.md#result-of-using-this-package).

 ## Table of Contents

 - [Why this package](https://github.com/tooit/meteor-content-types/blob/master/README.md#why-this-package)